MrTechnical77/TimeClockCPP/README.txt

 For C++:
 sudo apt install g++

-By defualt, the username and password are both admin, but once installed you are encourced to update your admin account, using the reset database feature will restore the user name and password to default values but all other data will be lost.
+By defualt, the username and password are both admin, but once installed you are encourced to update your admin account.
+To reset the database run the timeclok.sql file again, but all data will be lost.